New Zealand. 2014.

 Harley Neville (Wesley Pennington), Jocelyn Christian (Susan Ford), Ben Baker (Tane Henare), Mike Edward (Adam “The Body” Harrison), Andrew Laing (S.M.P.), Reanin Johannik (Jessica Valentine), Simon Ward (Richard Driver), Patrick Davies (Greg Winston), Mark Neilson (Randy Bateman), Harry Love (Harold Beasley)

 The idea of the slasher film that takes place on the horror movie set was in danger of taking off for a time a few years ago with a handful of low-budget films like Lights Camera Dead (2007), Bleading Lady/Star Vehicle (2010), Fright Flick (2011) and Silent But Deadly (2011) but I Survived a Zombie Holocaust is the first zombie film to take such an approach.
-The zombie film on a film set was subsequently far more wittily conducted (sort of) in the hilarious Japanese One Cut of the Dead (2017).
+The zombie film on a film set was subsequently far more wittily conducted (sort of) in the hilarious Japanese One Cut of the Dead (2017), while The Snarling (2018) offered a werewolf film that takes place on a zombie film set.

-The opening film-within-the-film scenes with the impossibly handsomer-than-life Mike Edward charging in with heroic certainty, lantern jaw and a series of excruciating Schwarzenegger-esque quips – “Fork you,” as he despatches a zombie with a fork and “Shut your trap” as he despatches another with a bear trap – make for an appealing parody of the zombie genre.
+The opening film-within-the-film scenes with the impossibly handsomer-than-life Mike Edward charging in with heroic certainty, lantern jaw and a series of excruciating Schwarzenegger-esque quips – “Fork you,” as he despatches a zombie with a fork and “Shut your trap” as he despatches another with a bear trap – sets in as a promising parody of the zombie genre.

 Thereafter, the film plays out with a fairly simple premise but for the fact that it takes place on a movie set.
-Much of its humour derives from this.
-This often comes in broad caricatures – each of the characters have a single distinctive characteristic and this is simply repeated whenever they come on.
+Much of the film’s humour comes in broad caricatures – each of the characters have a single distinctive characteristic and this is simply repeated whenever they come on.
 Harley Neville is played as such a nebbish that he belongs more in a Woody Allen film – all that is missing is the series of self-deprecating one-liners.
 The entire film becomes an extended catalogue of humiliations that are heaped upon Harley with everybody on the set delighting in berating him, calling him an idiot and ordering him about.

 There is the odd amusing line – an infected Reanin Johannik stumbles onto set with a usual zombie growl and slaver to be greeted by director Andrew Laing “Is that her American accent?” followed by her vomiting blood “Oh God, she’s purging on set.”
 Elsewhere, Mike Edward pushes through a horde of zombies pawing at him to get to his trailer with a dismissive “Fans!”
-By about the halfway point though, the film starts to slide into a fairly predictable comedy.
+By about the halfway point though, all of this starts to slide into fairly predictable comedy.

 Things however pick up when we arrive at the zombie outbreak in the second half of the film.
 It is here that Guy Pigden starts to draw on what Peter Jackson laid down in Braindead.
 The film gets the balance of broad humour and horror comedy mostly right.
 The level of gore is high and the makeup effects not too bad with even a number of these that are undeniably amusing – Harley Neville despatching a zombie with an eggbeater at one point.
 Jackson still has the advantage in terms of sheer dementia but this emerges as an enjoyable copy.

-I Survived a Zombie Holocaust was a directorial debut for New Zealand director Guy Pigden.
+I Survived a Zombie Holocaust was a directorial debut for New Zealander Guy Pigden.
 Pigden subsequently went on to make the Found Footage ghost story tv mini-series Harrow (2017-8).